 I have had both, but mostly very kind ones that just pass through.
 Some seem to want something.
 Others I’m not sure why they visit.

-I don’t see the perfect spot for this one, so will throw it in here.
+I don’t see the perfect spot for this one, so I will throw it in here.
 One of the most special visits was from a child.
 She caressed my arm.
 This was during the winter when we had a fire going.
-I thought it was my black kitty, Ollie.
-It was a super soft, sweet feel.
-Nothing sinister at all.
+I thought it was my black kitty, Ollie, because when the child-ghost touched me it felt sweet and silky, not sinister at all.

-My husband, who was sitting on the other side of me, asked if I saw what passed by the fireplace.
+My husband, who was sitting on the other side of me, asked if I saw what passed in front of the fireplace.
 I laughed and told him it was Ollie, and that she had just rubbed my arm.
 His eyes got huge.
-He explained that it wasn’t Ollie, that the thing passing in front of the fireplace covered the flames from his view.
-Once again I told him, no I felt her go by.
-I said, see, I will call her and she will come from our bedroom.
-When I did call her, she came from the other side of the house.
+He explained it wasn’t Ollie, that the thing passing in front of the fireplace covered the flames from his view.
+Once again, I told him I felt her go by.
+I said, I will call her and she will come from our bedroom.
+But when I called her, she came from the other side of the house.

-This little girl stayed with us about a month.
-She showed herself a few times but never clearly.
+This little girl stayed with us about a month and showed herself a few times but never clearly.
 She was about the height of the couch back.
-She would giggle and sometimes call for mother—my kids call me mom or mommy.
+She giggled and called for mother.
+My kids call me mom or mommy so it wasn’t me for whom she called.
 I’m not sure what happened to her, but I believe she sought me out because I’m a mom and she needed me.

 I forgot one of the best.
-My husband was out of town so I was sleeping on the couch.
-I didn’t want to sleep in our big bed alone.
+My husband was out of town, so I was sleeping on the couch, because I didn’t want to sleep in our bed alone.
 I woke up when the locked front door opened and closed.
 I know I was not just waking from a dream because my dog was reacting.
-She was barking and trembling.
+She barked and started trembling.
 I lay there in fear for several minutes.
 I thought it was a flesh and blood intruder.
-Outside no animals were disturbed.

 Thank you, JE.
 Your stories have been both chilling and enlightening, and have given me comfort in knowing that others have experienced similar hauntings as I have.

-And quite possibly, ghosts don’t want to leave any solid evidence.
-I mean, if we had factual evidence of their existence, what does that do commonly held belief systems that say we die and go to a better place.
+And possibly, ghosts don’t want to leave any solid evidence.
+I mean, if we had evidence of their existence, what does that do commonly held belief systems that say we die and go to a better place.
 It’s the same as proof of aliens.
-How does proof of life on other planets fit into a person’s nice neat little religious doctrine.
+How does proof of life on other planets fit into a person’s nice neat little religious doctrine?

-If you have experienced the paranormal, but have been afraid to say anything—like I was for many years—here’s your chance.
+If you have experienced the paranormal, but have been afraid to say anything — like I was for many years — here’s your chance.
 Include what happened to you in a comment or email me.
-No need to use your real name, we just want to hear about your contact with the spirit world to compare notes, probe a little deeper into the unknown, and scare the heck out of ourselves.
+No need to use your real name, we just want to hear about your contact with the spirit world to compare notes and probe a little deeper into the unknown.

 Update on The Elementals